LukasTsunami/ZSSN/README.md

 This project follows the [rules and terms](https://github.com/LukasTsunami/ZSSN/wiki/Projects-Definition) from [Codeminer42](https://www.codeminer42.com/) backend test that I applied.

-## Project Setup and answering some Questions:
+## Project Setup and answering some questions:

 ### How is the project going?
-  * It isn't finished yet, but everything it already haves its described bellow:
+  * It isn't finished yet, but everything it already have it's described bellow:

 ### How to run the project?
 * First you need to have docker and docker-compose commands installed in your machine